W427697/Discord-/docs/writing-stories/mocking-modules.md

 ### Setting up and cleaning up

-You can use the asynchronous `beforeEach` function to perform any setup that you need before the story is rendered, eg. setting up mock behavior.
-It can be defined at the story, component (which will run for all stories in the file), or project (defined in `.storybook/preview.js|ts`, which will run for all stories in the project) level.
+Before the story renders, you can use the asynchronous `beforeEach` function to perform any setup you need (e.g., configure the mock behavior).
+This function can be defined at the story, component (which will run for all stories in the file), or project (defined in `.storybook/preview.js|ts`, which will run for all stories in the project).

 You can also return a cleanup function from `beforeEach` which will be called after your story unmounts.
 This is useful for tasks like unsubscribing observers, etc.